MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 2. Select and hold the **Variables** folder or a subfolder of the **Variables** folder to select **New**, and then select **Variable** to open the **New Variable** dialog.

-3. In the **Name** box, type a name for the variable.
+3. In the **Name** box, enter a name for the variable.

-4. In the **Description** box, type a description that explains the purpose of the variable.
+4. In the **Description** box, enter a description that explains the purpose of the variable.

-5. In the **Value** box, type the value of the variable.
+5. In the **Value** box, enter the value of the variable.
 This value replaces the placeholder in those activities where the variable is inserted.

 6. If you want the variable to be encrypted \(for example, to store a password for use in other runbook activities\), select the **Encrypted Variable** check box.